earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-12/in-class/2017-04-19-social-media-03-r.md

 thing.

-## Searching for tweets related to fire
+## Searching for tweets related to climate

 Above we learned some things about sorting through social media data and the associated types of issues that we may run into when beginning to analyze it.
 Next,